-Overall fatalities is decreasing over the years, through 2014 to 2022, for all ship types, but this tendency has not been constant.
+Overall, fatalities are decreasing over the years, through 2014 to 2023, for all ship types, but this trend has not been constant.

-Fatalities in passenger category were only detected, as expected, in passenger ships and some ships declared as other ships.
-The number of fatalities in passenger category was higher than the number of fatalities in crew in years 2014, 2018, and 2022, and reached the maximum in passengers ships in 2014 and 2022.
+The number of passenger fatalities was higher than the number of crew fatalities in the years 2014, 2018, and 2022, and reached the maximum in passengers ships in 2014 and 2022.
+Only one fatality for a passenger was reported in 2023, in a ship declared as other ships type.

 Occurrences with persons are classified by deviation, as explained in definitions of Appendix 1.
+Fatalities in occurrences with persons are organized by deviation in the following figure.